- Food & Drink

 Billions of us around the world are being urged to stay home as the coronavirus Covid-19 continues to spread.
 As we hunker down indoors for the greater good, nothing will pass the time better than a good book.
 With your vacation most likely canceled or postponed, keep your wanderlust alive by picking up one of the best travel books to read if you are self-isolating.

-Here, Elite Traveler goes through 11 must-read books that will have you adventure-ready once the world return to normal.
+Here, Elite Traveler goes through a collection of must-read books that will have you adventure-ready once the world return to normal.

 Cheryl Strayed struck a chord with people all over the world with the publication of her memoir Wild: From Lost to Found on the Pacific Crest Trail.
 Struggling to process her mother’s death and a recent divorce, Strayed undertook an arduous 1,100-mile hike on the Pacific Crest Trail.
 The book is both a beautifully written memoir about her experience on the trail, but also her slow rediscovery of a zest for life.
 Wild has been a best seller in a number of countries and translated into 30 different languages.
 It was also adapted into a Hollywood movie, starring Reese Witherspoon, but, as is often the case, the book offers a far more intimate account of Strayed’s journey back to life.